-As a rule of thumb, however, if your blockage lasts much longer than a week, you may want to seek out some help.
+As a rule of thumb, however, if your blockage lasts, you may want to seek out some help.

 When Does a Blocked Ear Become a Concern?

-You will most likely begin to think about the reason for your blockage after around two days.
+You will most likely begin to think about the reason for your blockage.
 You’ll most likely begin to think about what you’ve been doing over the past couple of days: were you doing anything that could have resulted in water getting trapped in your ear, for example?